nrader95/UnityDefaultEcs/README.md

 textureResourceManager.Manage(_world);
 ```
 This feature only cares for entity components, not the world components.
+Also, this is intended mostly for init, so keep it in mind before trying to use it in any non-init systems as the performance might not be the best.

 ## Query
 To perform operations, systems should query entities from the world.
 This is performed by requesting entities through the world and using the fluent API to create rules